rubocop-lts/rubocop-ruby2_7/README.md

 You may not use this setting in your project yet.
 Upgrades to the latest RuboCop can include all kinds of changes, including removing support for the version of Ruby your project uses, or adding a cop that may not work with some of your syntax (e.g. [some use cases of 'module_function`](https://github.com/rubocop/rubocop/issues/5953#issuecomment-805921993)).
 Accepting new cops arriving in a new version of RuboCop can feel risky, especially when it doesn't follow SemVer.

-But this gem shoehorns rubocop into SemVer... so `NewCops` is now safe(r)!
-If you use a dependency greening tool like GitHub's `dependabot`, or the excellent alternatives [depfu](https://depfu.com/), and [`renovate`](https://www.whitesourcesoftware.com/free-developer-tools/renovate/), then you can see the effect of a minor / major version bumpin your CI Build!
+But this gem shoehorns RuboCop into SemVer, under the watchful eye of [`standard`][standard]... so `NewCops` is now safe(r)!
+If you use a dependency greening tool like GitHub's `dependabot`, or the excellent alternatives [depfu](https://depfu.com/), and [`renovate`](https://www.whitesourcesoftware.com/free-developer-tools/renovate/), then you can see the effect of a minor / major version bump in your CI Build!

 ## Advanced Usage